IBM/telco-integrator/code/docs/biz_case.md

-# Business Case for Open apis
+# Business Case for Open APIs
 ## Dramatically improving business & IT agility
 Open APIs enable a modular platform architecture, allowing CSPs to abstract underlying complexity and establish a set of platform capabilities which can be used to radically reduce time-to-market for new services and the cost of creating and operating these new services.